 It took me a long time to stop doing this.
 I’m not sure why but this way it always seemed right.
 That was before I understood the value of self-care.

 You need to put yourself first.
 Worrying about everyone else and their needs will only stress you out.
-And plus, when will you have time to tend to yourself?
+Plus, when will you have time to tend to yourself?
 And worry about your own needs?

 You matter.
 And your mental health comes first before anyone.